 Grant to the State of Indiana – On March 24, 2020, Lilly Endowment made a $5 million grant to the State of Indiana to help state leaders respond quickly to emerging and wide-ranging needs of homeless individuals and families throughout the state resulting from the COVID-19 virus.

-On April 1, 2020, Lilly Endowment announced grants totaling $15 million to The Salvation Army to support its efforts to help residents in Indiana and across the nation who are most vulnerable to the effects of the pandemic.
+On April 1, 2020, The Salvation Army announced that it had received Lilly Endowment grants totaling $15 million to support its efforts to help residents in Indiana and across the nation who are most vulnerable to the effects of the pandemic.
 The Salvation Army is helping to meet emergency needs for food, shelter and other human services of individuals and families.
 READ NEWS RELEASE

 Charting the Future for Indiana’s Colleges and Universities – The submission deadline for Phase 2 implementation proposals has been extended to Tuesday, June 30, 2020.
 The submission deadline for Phase 3 concept papers has been extended to Friday, August 14, 2020.
 View updated RFP here.

 Thriving Congregations Initiative – The submission deadline for expressing interest in applying through letters of intent has been extended to Friday, May 1, 2020.
 Complete proposals are due through this website by 4 p.m.
 Eastern Daylight Time, June 1, 2020.
 View updated RFP here.Learn More